deeputech/deeputech.github.io/_posts/2022-11-07-rust-terminal-tools-linux-mac-windows-fish-zsh.md

 Rust is taking over the terminal.
 Rust is a general-purpose programming language that is blazing fast and memory safe.
 It is the fastest-growing and most loved programming language in the world.
 It is used to build everything from operating systems to web servers to command-line tools.
 Recently there has been a surge of command line tools and utilities written in Rust, and many of them are intended to replace standard Unix commands.
 They are faster, more user-friendly, and have more features than their standard Unix counterparts.
 In this post, I will cover some of the best Rust command line tools I have used for a while.
 You can also use these to supercharge your terminal.

-These tools are available for both Linux and macOS.
+These tools are available for both GNU/Linux and macOS.
 I have not tested them on Windows, but most should also work on Windows.
 I recommend aliasing the commands to replace the standard commands based on your preferences.
 If you have [Cargo](https://doc.rust-lang.org/cargo/), the rust package manager, you can install all these using Cargo.

 ## Alacritty